apguerrera/Daisy/README.md

 #### Add Privacy Pin (Users, New / optional)
 * User adds 4 digit pin, signed by their hot wallet.
+* Signed pin is used as seed in MACI KeyGen for anonymous voting
 * This pin can be changed at any time

 #### Vote on proposals (Users)
 * Vote normally.
-Enter your pin to vote anoymously
+Enter your pin to vote anonymously
+* Incorrect pin will succeed, but not be counted
+* No way for public to determine correctness of pin

 #### Proof of Correctness (Submitted by MakerDAO)
 * Votes are tallied and verified with a proof